Delsin-Yu/Json-Power-Inspector/README.md

 File.WriteAllText("MyDemoModel.jsontemplate", jsonText, Encoding.UTF8);
 ```

-- And the content for `StringSelection.tsv`, which should be placed int the same as `MyDemoModel.jsontemplate`.
+- And the content for `StringSelection.tsv`, which should be placed in the same directory with `MyDemoModel.jsontemplate`.

 ```text
 Value	Display